TritonDataCenter/triton/docs/developer-guide/ipxe-installer.md

 Some deployments, for example on to a Bare-Metal as a Service (BMaaS) provider, may use single-shot iPXE boots to install an operating system.

-The Triton iPXE installer behaves much like the [ISO installer](./docs/developer-guide/iso-installer.md) in that it should boot once, and during the reboot mid-installation the on-disk portion should take over.
+The Triton iPXE installer behaves much like the [ISO installer][triton-iso-doc] in that it should boot once, and during the reboot mid-installation the on-disk portion should take over.
 It is important that the iPXE Triton boot happen only once for a head node installation.

 Unlike the ISO installer, the iPXE installation requires that network reachability be enabled DURING the installation process.
 The installer